Moooi: History and ownership

 Designer Marcel Wanders first approached Moooi co-founder and former CEO Casper Vissers to help him market a designer lamp shade.
 Together they founded Moooi in 2001 with the intention of working with unconventional designers.
+The company's name, "Moooi," is a twist on the Dutch word "mooi," meaning beautiful, with an extra "o" added to differentiate it and because the domain mooi.com was already taken.

 Wanders acts as both the Art Director and a designer of Moooi.

 Moooi's first international show was the Salone del Mobile in Milan in 2001.
-In 2002 entrepreneur Hans Lensvelt, owner of the LENSVELT brand of office furniture, became a 33% owner of the company.
+In 2002, entrepreneur Hans Lensvelt, owner of the LENSVELT brand of office furniture, became a 33% owner of the company.
 Prominent Italian design brand B&B Italia acquired a 50% share in the company in 2006, which it held until 2012.
 That year, founders Wanders and Vissers became the majority owners again after buying back half of the stock owned by B&B Italia and the remaining shares held by Lensvelt (by this time 10%).
-In 2015 Wanders and Vissers, who previously owned 50% of the company, again became the majority shareholders.
+In 2015, Wanders and Vissers, who previously owned 50% of the company, again became the majority shareholders.

 Vissers stepped down as Moooi CEO in 2015, and he and Wanders announced Robin Bevers, the Managing Director of the Marcel Wanders Studio from 2005 to 2010, as his replacement beginning in September of that year.